lp4/batocera-tailscale/README.md

 **Access you batocera machine from anywhere in the world or use it as a vpn server**

-**Run Tailscale in batocera with Subnet, Accept Routes or Exit node.
+**Run Tailscale in batocera with Subnet, Accept Routes and Exit node.
 Tailscale starts at boot**

 ***Step 1: Login into your batocera machine via ssh***